MiRaCLeXeoN/sduss/README.md

 ## Environment

 First download the docker image with appropriate CUDA version.
+We recommend using `nvidia/cuda:12.4.1-cudnn-devel-ubuntu22.04`.

 To avoid re-downloding the model weights inside the container, you can reuse the model weights on your host machine if there is.
 Just replace the `<huggingace path>` below to the PARENT path of huggingface root path.
 (Inside this path, there should be a `hub` directory containing the models), like: